hyOzd/serialplot/README.md

 You can also build with QtCreator IDE using `serialplot.pro` file.

 ## Known Issues
-- If user enters a port name by hand and doesn't press enter (which is not necessary) port is closed and name is forgotten when clicked "Refresh Port List".
 - Port error 13 happens when closing.
 This is a Qt issue.
 It's known to not happen with Qt 5.4.1 .
 Not fatal.